Mikaela’s Story: Facing Breast Cancer as a Woman in Her 20s

 Under Dr. Goldfarb’s care, Mikaela started chemotherapy, receiving eight infusions over several months at the Evelyn Lauder Breast Center.
 After chemotherapy, she received radiation therapy from radiation oncologist Oren Cahlon to further reduce the risk of cancer returning.

-Throughout her medical treatment, Mikaela also received psychological counseling from Wendy Lichtenthal, who specializes in helping breast cancer patients.
-“She was amazing,” Mikaela says.
-“It was very beneficial to have a third party to talk to about what I was going through and give another perspective apart from my family and friends who were intimately involved.”
+Throughout her medical treatment, Mikaela also received psychological counseling from an MSK specialist.
+“It was very beneficial to have a third party to talk to about what I was going through and give another perspective apart from my family and friends who were intimately involved,” she says.

 Today, a year and a half after her final treatment, Mikaela is disease-free and is as active as ever.
 She is back at work as a trader at Morgan Stanley and is still involved in lacrosse, playing for the New York Athletic Club and coaching two youth teams, Tradition Lacrosse on Long Island and Ireland Lacrosse.